2016 United States presidential election in Montana: Analysis

 Like every Republican nominee since 1996, Donald Trump carried Montana's three electoral votes.
 He won by a large margin, and he swept most of the plains counties in eastern Montana, traditionally the most conservative part of the state, by staggering margins sometimes exceeding 60 points.
 The eastern part of the state has benefited from the recent energy boom in neighboring North Dakota, and its populace is suspicious and disapproving of the environmental movement championed by Democrats in recent elections.
+Trump became the first Republican to win Roosevelt County since 1984.

 Most counties in the western part of the state were also traditionally Republican, with a ranching-based economy heavily dependent on the raising and production of cattle and hay, particularly in the counties bordering Idaho such as Beaverhead County and Ravalli County.
-However, an influx of retirees from the West Coast have made the western region more competitive in recent elections.
+However, an influx of retirees from the West Coast has made the western region more competitive in recent elections.

 The only significant counties won by Clinton were Missoula County, where the city of Missoula is located, Gallatin County, where Bozeman is located, and Big Horn County and Glacier County, which are both majority Native American.
 While sweeping most of the rural, majority white conservative counties of the state, Trump also won in Lewis and Clark County where the capital city of Helena is located, in neighboring Cascade County where Great Falls is located, and in Yellowstone County where the city of Billings is located.

 Trump became the first Republican to win the White House without carrying Gallatin County since William McKinley in 1900.
-This was because Gallatin County (home to Montana State University) is the most highly-educated county in Montana, with a majority of adult residents in the county having a Bachelor's degree (see the map), and was the only county in the state to swing towards Clinton.
+This was because Gallatin County (home to Montana State University) is the most highly educated county in Montana, with a majority of adult residents holding a Bachelor's degree (see the map), and was the only county in the state to swing towards Clinton.